Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Introduction

 In this paper, we propose a new geometry-aware optimization algorithm named \emph{Lanton: LAyer-wise Noise-adaptive learning raTe scaling with Operator Norms}.
 Our algorithm dynamically estimates gradient variance in the dual norm induced by the chosen LMO and uses this estimate to assign layerwise learning rates that adapt over the course of training.
 Unlike existing approaches, which treat all layers in a group uniformly, our algorithm accounts for the heterogeneity of gradient noise across layers, leading to smaller learning rates for layers with larger gradient noise, thereby enabling finer-grained and more efficient optimization.
 Importantly, the proposed mechanism is compatible with the geometry-aware optimizers, such as Muon~\citep{jordan2024muon} and D-Muon~\citep{liu2025muon}.
 Our contribution can be summarized as follows.

-\begin{itemize} \item We propose a new optimization algorithm named \emph{LANTON: LAyer-wise Noise-adaptive learning raTe scaling with Operator Norms}, which can dynamically capture the gradient noise of each layer and thus accordingly rescale the learning rate of each layer. \item We prove that our method achieves a sharp convergence rate of $\tilde{O}(1/\sqrt{T} + \sqrt{\sum_{\ell}\bar{\sigma}_{\ell}}/T^{1/4})$, where $\bar{\sigma}_{\ell}$ denotes an upper bound on the gradient noise of the layer $\ell$.
+\begin{itemize} \item We propose a new optimization algorithm named \emph{LANTON: LAyer-wise Noise-adaptive learning raTe scaling with Operator Norms}, which can dynamically capture the gradient noise of each layer and thus accordingly rescale the learning rate of each layer. \item We prove that our method achieves a sharp convergence rate of $\tilde{O}(1/\sqrt{T} + \sqrt{\sum_{\ell}\bar{\sigma}_{\ell}}/T^{1/4})$ for the gradient norm, where $\bar{\sigma}_{\ell}$ denotes an upper bound on the gradient noise of the layer $\ell$.
 Our bound shows improved noise dependence under the layer-wise noise assumption.
-By explicitly accounting for the heterogeneous noise levels across layers, our analysis demonstrates the advantage of noise-adaptive layer-wise learning rates. \item Empirically, we evaluate our approach from small to large-scale language model training, including LLaMA and GPT2, and show that it substantially accelerates training compared to state-of-the-art optimizers.
-For example, LANTON achieves $\sim 1.5 \times$ training speedup compared to the state-of-the-art algorithm D-Muon when reaching comparable training or validation loss.
+By explicitly accounting for the heterogeneous noise levels across layers, our analysis demonstrates the advantage of noise-adaptive layer-wise learning rates. \item Empirically, we evaluate our approach on language model training and image classification, including LLaMA, GPT2 and convolutional neural network, and show that it substantially accelerates training and improves sample efficiency compared to state-of-the-art optimizers.
 Our results indicate that dynamically adapting learning rates at the layer level can better capture the evolving optimization landscape, leading to faster convergence and improved training efficiency.
 Together, these contributions highlight the importance of integrating noise adaptivity into geometry-aware optimization and open new directions for scalable and effective training of deep neural networks. \end{itemize}